 The art of Chinese massage is extraordinary.
 Especially for feet.
 Make sure you indulge in one, especially after all that sightseeing!

 Chinese weddings are a big deal.
 With all the celebrating, you may be welcomed in as you walk by because you’re foreign!
 When you’re living in China a while, you’ll likely be invited to a wedding.
 Make sure you go – you’ll have fun!

 Have hot pot with friends

-Hot pot is more than food.
+We mentioned hot pot in our food section, but hot pot is more than food.
 It’s a way of life.
-There is nothing like gathering around a table for hours, leisurely eating hot pot together with plenty of beer and liquor to go around. (photo credit: Yelp)
+There is nothing like gathering around a table for hours, leisurely eating hot pot together with plenty of beer and liquor to go around.

 Try a traditional Chinese character painting class

 You can learn this ancient art, though if it’s too intimidating, you can always watch the experts and be amazed.